-The details of the OPCC to replace the identified assets on Boigu are in the attached report by Black and More.
-The assets that are considered are listed in Section 4 of the report, and the full details are in Appendix 1.
+The details of the OPCC to replace the identified assets on Saibai are in the attached report by Black and More, and they are not repeated here.
+The assets that are considered are listed in Section 4 of the Black & More report, and the full details are in Appendix 1.
 A summary of the opinion of probable construction costs is in Table 6.1.